Airport Environmental Mitigation Pilot Program (EMPP)

 The Airport Environmental Mitigation Pilot Program allows the FAA to provide grants for environmental mitigation projects that will measurably reduce or mitigate aviation impacts on noise, air quality, or water quality at the airport or within five miles of the airport.

 The pilot program was established by the FAA Reauthorization Act of 2018 (Public Law 115-254) and extended by the FAA Reauthorization Act of 2024 (Public Law 118-63).
 The EMPP allows the FAA to make grants for up to six projects at public-use airports per fiscal year.
-Airport sponsors should prepare pre-applications including the information described in the FAA’s previous Notice of Funding Opportunity for the pilot program.
+Airport sponsors should prepare pre-applications including the information necessary for FAA to determine that the project satisfies requirements of both the program description and eligibility criteria.
+For further details on pre-application packages, see below.

 2022 Selected Projects